dpsutton/resize-window/readme.md

 the list and checking if `(+ char 32)` is associated to anything in the list (which is just the uppercase version (or is it? now its a bug)).
-If lower case matches, do it, if uppercase matches something, then make sure that's ok and do it but with the `rm-capital-argument` rather than `rm-default-argument`.
+If lower case matches, do it, if uppercase matches something, then make sure that's ok and do it but with the `resize-window-capital-argument` rather than `resize-window-default-argument`.